Otherwise known as Ancilliary fees

-Any student wishing to opt-out of an Optional AMS or Faculty-Specific Fee—or from the AMS Health and Dental Plans—may do so once a year during the Change of Coverage period from Tuesday, September 7th until Thursday, September 30th, 2021.
+Any student wishing to opt-out of an Optional AMS or Faculty-Specific Fee—or from the AMS Health and Dental Plans—may do so once a year during the Change of Coverage period from Thursday, September 1st until Friday, September 30th, 2022.
 Please note: opting-out of the AMS Health and Dental Plans requires proof of equivalent coverage by another plan.

 AMS-affiliated, full-time, undergraduate students are assessed student ancillary fees.
 AMS-affiliated students are those represented by the following Faculty Society members: Arts and Science, Applied Science and Engineering, Computing, Commerce, Concurrent Education (years 1-4 only), Health Science, Nursing, and Physical & Health Education & Kinesiology and MBA students.